eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </concurrent-start>
 ```

-Now that the STW global mark phase sub-increment is complete, application threads are restarted.
+Now that the STW global mark phase subincrement is complete, application threads are restarted.

 ```xml
 <exclusive-end id="1161" timestamp="2021-02-26T11:17:25.157" durationms="123.936" />
 ```

-The `GMP work packet processing` sub-increment continues to run concurrently.
-The end of this subincrement's operations are recorded using the `<concurrent-end>` element.
+The `GMP work packet processing` subincrement continues to run concurrently.
+The end of this subincrement's operations are recorded by using the `<concurrent-end>` element.

 ```xml
 <concurrent-end id="1162" type="GMP work packet processing" contextid="1154" timestamp="2021-02-26T11:17:25.469" terminationReason="Work target met">